rsprouse/espsfree/doc/debian.md

 - The fea2esig command in espsfree-util will not compile.
 This needs to be fixed and compilation needs to be re-enabled in the espsfree-util makefile.

+- The formant, get_resid, and rformant commands in espsfree-signal will not compile.
+This needs to be fixed and compilation needs to be re-enabled in the espsfree-signal makefile.

+- Executables built in espsfree-signal are not installed to /usr/bin.